Sonukr/react-gitbook/lectures/01-react/13_section_recap.md

 Where it says "soon", you're going to create a `<section>` to represent Mordor.
 Inside of Mordor is an `<article>` that represents Mount Doom, where Frodo is to throw the One Ring of Power into lava for destruction (ONCE AND FOR ALL).

-The _JSX_ inside your Mordor component's return function will therefore look something like this:
+The JSX inside your Mordor component's `render` function will therefore look something like this:

 ```jsx
 <section id="mordor">